Trinchero Family Estates

-- Owl boxes are installed, giving owls a place to live, controlling rodents and other pests which cause damage to grapevines without the use of chemicals or traps.
+- Owl boxes give owls a place to live and control rodents and other pests that cause damage to grapevines, without the use of chemicals or traps.

 - Thousands of tons of grape skins, seeds and stems are converted into compost for vineyards, nutriceutical use and cattle feed.

-- The flagship Lodi facility was designed from the ground up with environmental considerations.
-It is estimated to reduce truck trips by 2,400 truck a year, totaling annual reduction of over 120,000 truck miles, saving on fuel and reducing related emissions.
+- The flagship Westside Winery facility in Lodi was designed with environmental considerations in mind.
+The facility is estimated to reduce truck trips by 2,400 trucks per year, totaling annual reduction of over 120,000 truck miles, saving on fuel and reducing related emissions.